ThGaskin/NeuralABM/README.md

 ---

-This project combines multi-agent models with a neural core, in order to estimate densities on ODE parameters from data.
+This project combines multi-agent models with a neural core, in order to estimate densities on ODE parameters (including adjacency matrices) from data.
 The project uses the [utopya package](https://docs.utopia-project.org/html/index.html) to handle simulation configuration, data management, and plotting.